-(3) Any adjustments in accordance with the foregoing paragraphs are made by the Issuer at its reasonable discretion (§ 315 BGB (German Civil Code)) and are binding upon all parties involved (unless an obvious error has been made).
+(1) If at any point in time during the term of the Warrants a substantial change of the method of price fixing or the trading conditions regarding the Underlying, as the case may be, occurs, the Issuer has the right to adjust the parameters relevant for the calculation of the Settlement Amount accordingly.
+(2) Any adjustments in accordance with the foregoing paragraph are made by the Issuer at its reasonable discretion (§ 315 BGB (German Civil Code)) and are binding upon all parties involved (unless an obvious error has been made).
 Only if and to the extent that the Issuer has failed to exercise the standard of care of a prudent businessman will the Issuer be liable for any determinations and adjustments it makes, or fails to make, or any other measures it takes or fails to take in connection with these Warrants.
 Any adjustment and the date of its first application shall be published in accordance with § 8 without delay.